elijah0815/p2-rtx/README.md

 ### __[ Remix Compatibility Features ]__
 🔹Most things are rendered using the fixed-function pipeline🔹
-🔹Remix friendly culling and the ability to manually override culling per visleaf🔹
+🔹Remix friendly culling and the ability to manually override culling🔹
 🔹Per map loading of remix config files to set remix variables🔹
 🔹Ability to animate remix variables on events🔹
 🔹Spawning of unique anchor meshes🔹